magnusandy/skeleteonFlip/README.md

     - unlimited mode, clearing a row or column will delete and add a new on the end
     - al bhed mode
     - get on the app store banner for web
+    - still an issue with the backgrounds, "fixed" by changing the default colors so its less noticable

 Tools and Resources used:
 - Excalibur JS (https://excaliburjs.com/)